Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 WhatsApp Business API and Data Handling

-2. Message Backup is your responsibility:
+1. Message Backup is Your Responsibility

 With the WhatsApp Business API, encryption protects your messages in transit, and that’s why many brands rely on Wati, an official WhatsApp Business Solution Provider.

-The WhatsApp Business API is not just about sending and receiving messages at scale.
+The WhatsApp Business API is not just about sending and receiving messages.
+It also includes built-in security layers that protect both businesses and customers.

 Verified Business ProfilesCustomers can see they are talking to the real brand.